gtk-kn/gtk-kn/docs/user-guide/installation.md

-To develop a `gtk-kt` application, two essential components are required on your workstation:
+To develop a `gtk-kn` application, two essential components are required on your workstation:

 - the Kotlin Native toolchain
 - the GTK 4 library